v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 In this preliminary challenge, you will be checking your Azure environment and other components to make sure that you can deploy the Microsoft Cloud for Healthcare (MC4H) tools featured in this OpenHack.
 Please make certain that everything is in place before proceeding to the next challenge.

 ## Background
 The MC4H OpenHack presents a series of challenges for users to gain skills in deploying Azure API for FHIR, FHIR-Proxy, Dynamics/Dataverse MC4H solutions, and supporting tools.
-After completing the MC4H OpenHack, users will have the know-how to build the system architectures highlighted on __[Microsoft Health Architectures](https://microsoft.github.io/health-architectures/)__.
+After completing the MC4H OpenHack, users will be able to build the system architectures highlighted on __[Microsoft Health Architectures](https://microsoft.github.io/health-architectures/)__.

 ## Learning Objectives for Challenge-0
 + Understand the prerequisites for the MC4H OpenHack